-To add user defined code into an excel spreadsheet, we first to need add a VBAProject ‘module’ into the excel workbook.
+To add user defined code into an excel spreadsheet, we first to need to add a VBAProject ‘module’ into the excel workbook.
 Enter the VBA editor by typing Alt-F11 from Excel.
-On the left side of the window, right click This Workbook->Inset->Module.
+On the left side of the window, right-click This Workbook->Inset->Module.
 This will create a window where you can enter VBA code that can be accessed from excel worksheets.

 Now we can start typing code.
 To add a function, type the function (or cut and paste).

 1. RSS (Root sum of the squares of a range)

 Public Function RSS(Table_array As Range) ' Written by Eric J. Roulo ' Copyright (c) 2017, permission to use is granted if this header is maintained ' Example of using internal VBA command (Sqr) and Excel function (SumSq) to accomplish ' root-sum-of-squares function in one simple call RSS = Sqr(Application.WorksheetFunction.SumSq(Table_array)) End Function

 2. Grms from a range of frequency amplitudes (Dave Steinberg Method)